News

 Thursday evening at 5:30 p.m., July 31, 2025, is the Annual Summer Picnic Potluck.
 It will be held at the Concord Woods Shelter, 11211 Spear Rd., Concord, Ohio.** Enjoy a relaxing evening visiting with fellow genealogists.
 Bring a dish to share and your own place setting and beverage.

-NAME THAT DECADE OF FASHION: After a delicious supper, Cathi Weber, lifelong Willoughby resident and the current director of the Little Red Schoolhouse will join us.
-She leads the program at the school house where 4th grade students experience a day in a one-room school house in 1901 and curates the fashion collection of the organization.
+This year, we will return to Concord Woods for our annual summer potluck supper – bring your best dish!!
+The evening will start at 5:30 p.m.
+After a delicious supper, Cathi Weber, lifelong Willoughby resident and the current director of the Little Red Schoolhouse will join us to share ideas on how to NAME THAT DECADE OF FASHION in your old family photos.
+Cathi leads the program at the school house where 4th grade students experience a day in a one-room school house, circa 1901.
+She also curates the fashion collection of the organization.
 She will share tips on how we can use clothing styles from the mid-1800’s thru the early 20th century to date our mysterious family photographs.
 Bring along a few old photos from your collection to display and share.

 **Spear Rd. is off Auburn Rd on the north side of I-90.
 Follow the entrance drive past the buildings at the front of the park to the shelter.
 Here is a link to the park’s information – https://www.lakemetroparks.com/park-trails/concord-woods-nature-park/